Kong/kubernetes-ingress-controller/docs/guides/configuring-health-checks.md

 kongingress.configuration.konghq.com/demo-health-checking created
 ```

-Here, we are configuring Kong to short-ciruit reqeusts to a pod
+Here, we are configuring Kong to short-circuit requests to a pod
 if a pod throws 3 consecutive errors.

 Next, associate the KongIngress resource with `httpbin` service: